cheehieu/cheehieu.github.io/_posts/2015-03-22-two-months.md

 categories: ['personal', 'goals']
 ---

 Time seems to be moving faster nowadays.
-I have just two months remaining until ___.
+I have just two months remaining until.
 I am writing this as an attempt to remind myself to put more effort into my work.
 What's going to happen?
 We'll find out soon...
 Panic mode, engaged.